BlackyHawky/Clock/README.md

 ### • ⏰ **Advanced alarms**

 * Set alarms to a specific date
+* To dismiss/snooze alarms:
-* Flip or shake to dismiss/postpone
+  * Flip or shake your device
   * Use power or volume buttons to snooze/stop
+  * Solve math problems
 * Swipe to delete, duplicate, or customize alarms
 * Custom titles, backgrounds, and ringtones (including random playback)